madees/dbaudio-DS100-Chataigne-Module/README.md

 - DS100 FW 3.00.02
 - Chataigne 1.9.24

-Especially, the maximum number of objects is 128.
-You should be aware that there can be some limitation depending on DS100 variants, licence and settings :
+Especially, the maximum number of sound objects is now 128, and maximum rendering Function Groups is 32.
+You should be aware that there can be some limitation on inouts and outputs depending on DS100 variants, licence and settings :

 ### DS100 (Dante/AES67):